websanco/liferay-learn/docs/dxp/7.x/en/site-building/building-a-responsive-site/creating-mobile-device-rules.md

 # Creating Mobile Device Rules

+> Mobile Device Rules is available for Liferay 7.2 and prior only because Liferay Mobile Device Detection Lite is deprecated in 7.3.

 As a prerequisite, you must install the [Liferay Mobile Device Detection Lite (LMDD)](https://web.liferay.com/marketplace/-/mp/application/92831494) app from Liferay Marketplace.
 This app provides the device detection database that's required to detect which mobile devices are accessing it.

 ## Creating a Mobile Device Family